• About Us

 How To Form Potstickers

-Now, comes the fun part!
+Now comes the fun part!
 Forming the dumplings!
 By the way, you may be asking, what’s the difference between potstickers and dumplings?
 Learn about the subtle difference here.

 EXPERT TIP: We like to use our index fingers to make little pouches on the edges for that authentic look.
 Make sure you keep your fingers moist, which helps the edges of the wontons adhere to each other.
-For the wrapper, you can use wonton wrappers or dumplings wrappers.
-Wonton wrappers can usually be found in the vegan area of the product department in most well-stocked supermarkets.
+For the wrapper, you can use wonton wrappers or dumpling wrappers.
+Wonton wrappers can usually be found in the vegan area of the produce department in most well-stocked supermarkets.

 A person going through the steps of filling a wonton wrapper with filling and forming a potsticker.